 By Robin Cronan, 20th July 2015

 Selling to existing customers is always regarded as easier and cheaper than acquiring new customers.
-To a large extent this is true.
+To a large extent, this is, in fact, true.
 But for retailers, where unit selling prices are low, existing customers’ loyalty is not that strong.

 You almost have to treat existing customers as brand new and get their follow-up purchase as soon as possible,